 As the managing director and leader of the band, Cherie sings her heart out with professionalism and creative style.
-Her love for music goes back to high school, when she was the lead singer for “Wild Oats,” (a Southern Rock Band in Westchester County, NY), and a singing waitress during the late 90’s, Cherie brings her experience and love for music to Alpine Squeeze.
-Cherie adds her talent in several tracks of “Tropical Squeeze,” Alpine Squeeze’s debut album released in July, 2006.
-In addition to vocals, Cherie blends percussion with the rhythm and adds excitement to the performances by getting audiences involved, resulting in pure fun.
+Her love for music goes back to high school, when she was the lead singer for “Wild Oats,” a local southern rock band in Westchester County, NY.
+Cherie adds her talent in several tracks of “Tropical Squeeze,” Alpine Squeeze’s debut album released in 2007.
+In addition to riveting vocals, Cherie blends percussion with the rhythm and adds excitement to the performances by getting audiences involved, resulting in pure fun.
 And yes, she also sings in German!

 TOOLS OF THE TRADE: Well of course as the only female vocalist in the band, the instrument I bring to each performance is my voice!
 I rehearse as much as I can, and Eric does a great job in helping with those tricky German lyrics.
 After trying many different vocal mics over the years, my microphone of choice is the Shure Beta 87A.
 Not only is it lightweight and durable, it gives me crystal clear sound and I’ve never had a problem with feedback.
 Hearing yourself during a performance is critical so I choose the Mackie SRM150 Personal Monitor.
 The onboard 3-band EQ facilitates feedback suppression and is small and compact.
 No matter who is at the sound board, I can always fine tune my monitor with just a touch of my fingertips.
 As far as rhythm percussion instruments, depending on the song, I use a half-moon tambourine, wood block, pair of rhythm sticks, maracas and a pair of Tycoon Percussion Supremo STB-B Bongos that were made in Thailand.
 Oh, and lets not forget the shaker eggs… 🙂